andy-goryachev-oracle/Test/doc/RichTextArea/RichTextAreaDiscussion.md

-## Should RichTextArea eventually be in javafx.scene.control or in javafx.scene.control.rich package?
+## Should RichTextArea eventually be in javafx.scene.control or in javafx.scene.control.richtext package?

 AG: I prefer RTA to be in its own package.